 Note that that when we evaluate a define expression, Dr. Racket does not print a value.
 That's because define does not produce value.
 This may seem odd...
 Wouldn't it be handy if the value of a define expression were the value being named?
 In our e example, that would be 2.718281828459045.

-Racket takes seriously the difference between a value and a side effect.
-So it does not return any value from a define expression and does not print a return value at the top level.
+Racket takes seriously the difference between computing a value and computing a side effect.
+We define something to cause a side effect, so Racket does not return any value from a define expression.
+Because the expression does not have a value, Dr. Racket does not print a value.
 If you try to use the value of a define expression, Racket gives you a targeted error message: